-There is window of opportunity to rectify the gap in local authority adult social care funding before the local government settlement is finalised in February 2024.
+There is a window of opportunity to rectify the gap in local authority adult social care funding before the Spring Budget in March 2024.

-The final local government finance settlement must reflect the rising cost of care with a real-terms uplift in ring-fenced funding for adult social care.
-This should include at least £2bn to fund the increase in National Living Wage from April 2024.
+The local government finance settlement failed to reflect the rising cost of care with a real-terms uplift in ring-fenced funding for adult social care.
+At least £2bn is needed to fund the increase in National Living Wage from April 2024 alone.
+In its February 2024 Financial distress in local authorities report, the Levelling Up, Housing and Communities Committee called on the Government 'to recognise the need for more funding to local authorities for delivery of adult social care, in the order of several billions each year.13

-In addition, the government must commit to a long-term plan for social care investment to counter the pattern of piecemeal funding dubbed 'crisis, cash, repeat' by the Institute for Government.
+In addition, the government must commit to a long-term plan for social care investment to counter the pattern of piecemeal funding dubbed 'crisis, cash, repeat' by the Institute for Government4.